Minerals and the economy

 Text version

-This chart shows the number of direct jobs in the subsectors of the minerals sector.
-Stacked bars show a further breakdown by product group for 2022.
-See the table Minerals sector employment, by subsector and product group, 2013–2022 for the specific values for each subsector and product.
+This chart shows the number of direct jobs in the minerals subsectors.
+Stacked bars show a further breakdown by product group for 2024.
+Review the table, Minerals sector employment by subsector and product group, 2015–2024 for the specific values for each subsector and product group.

 Employment by subsector, by product group and by year